OUTONOMIA is our real, modern, off-grid house with on-grid comfort.

 The automatic pellet boiler and thermal tank inside OUTONOMIA.

 The top priority in designing our water management system was to minimize the use of potable water from our on-site well.
-That’s why we harvest all rainwater from the roof and store it in a 4,200-gallon (16,000-liter) underground tank.
+That’s why we harvest all rainwater from the OUTONOMIA's roof and store it in a 4,200-gallon (16,000-liter) underground tank.

 After passing through non-chemical nanofiber filtration, the rainwater is used for toilet flushing, laundry, and even partially for showering.
 During dry periods, the system can automatically switch to well water — though in practice, this has never been necessary.